Giuseppe Galliano: The Battle of Adwa and death

 In the last days of February, the Italian army had supplies only for a few days.
-It was necessary to retreat, or to advance to Adwa in order to reach the warehouses of Adi Ugri and Asmara.
-Baratieri was more favorable to the retreat but the others generals inclined for the attack.
+It was necessary to retreat or to advance to Adwa in order to reach the warehouses of Adi Ugri and Asmara.
+Baratieri was more favourable to the retreat but the other generals were inclined to the attack.
 In the night between 29 February and 1 March, Baratieri decided at last to face the enemy with his 20,000 men against 100,000 of Menelik II.
 He was led to a risky manoeuvre, and to engage battle, by a telegram of Francesco Crispi (head of the government) sent on 25 February: “This one is a military tuberculosis, not a war”.
-In the night of 29 February the army moved in three columns: Colonel Galliano took part to the center one, 2,500 soldiers guided by General Giuseppe Arimondi.
+On the night of 29 February, the army moved in three columns: Colonel Galliano took part in the centre one, 2,500 soldiers guided by General Giuseppe Arimondi.
 On the Rajo Mount, Galliano tried to cover the left wing of the brigade of Arimondi by blocking the Abyssinians.
-In this effort he and all his soldiers fell.
+In this effort, he and all his soldiers fell.

-A second Gold Medal of Military Valor was conferred posthumous to Galliano.
-Galliano, the first alpine decorated with the gold medal, was also the first officer who received two Gold Medals of Military Valor, thus breaking off the tradition not to award it twice to the same person.
+A second Gold Medal of Military Valor was conferred posthumously to Galliano.
+Galliano, the first Alpine decorated with the gold medal, was also the first officer who received two Gold Medals of Military Valuor, thus breaking off the tradition of not awarding it twice to the same person.

 Legacy

-In Ceva, (Cuneo), is a Museum dedicated to Galliano, as well as several public buildings and a bronze monument.
+In Ceva (Cuneo), is a Museum dedicated to Galliano, as well as several public buildings and a bronze monument.

 Galliano is also the namesake of Galliano, a herbal liqueur.